bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 | `CTZ`      | ![](images/date/set-clock-timezone-pdt-raw-2.png)    | ![](images/date/set-clock-timezone-pdt-form-2.png) |
 | `CTZ?`     | ![](images/date/set-clock-timezone-pdt-raw-3.png)    | ![](images/date/set-clock-timezone-pdt-form-3.png) |

-The recommended solution is **Option 1**, which sets the hardware clock timezone to UTC.
-Option 2, which sets the hardware clock to the local timezone has the problem that the hardware clock is no longer the local time for parts of the year when the DST rules are in effect.
-For locations without DST transitions, Option 2 can be a viable option, although for consistency, UTC is still the preferred timezone for the hardware clock.
+My recommendation is to use **Option 1** which sets the hardware clock timezone to UTC.
+The problem with Option 2 which sets the clock to the local timezone is that for regions which has DST rules during parts of the year, the hardware clock's time will be incorrect during the months when the DST rules are in effect.

 ### Setting the Clock DateTime